 I'll add the full 2019 range below.

 March 2021 update - many more colours were added, and some changes so the full range now consists of 108 colours, including 18 pastel shades and 7 metallic.
 Many of the previous colours have been updated with more lightfast pigments, which is fantastic.
 With the addition of new colours to close the gaps and better pigments for greater light-fastness, this range has really improved dramatically over the last few years.
 While I haven't painted the new colours or the new versions, I'll update the information for each colour.
 Eventually I'll do a new blog post if I get new samples.
-You can see the colour chart too.

 As always, yellows, oranges and reds are difficult to represent accurately.
 I've scanned all the swatches but I needed to use a couple of photos for better accuracy for the oranges.
 As I haven't yet found an updated colour chart, I've used my own system to arrange the colour swatches.

 The new Aureolin gives an even better primary yellow option.
-211 - Yellow (PY154) and has been added to the range, possibly replacing the fugitive 215 Hansa Yellow (PY1) which isn't on the new colour chart, but is not shown here.
+211 - Yellow (PY154) and has been added to the range, possibly replacing the fugitive 215 Hansa Yellow (PY1) which isn't on the new colour chart, but is still shown here.

 |White Nights Watercolour - Zinc White, Lemon, Cadmium Lemon, |